LINDA — Real FASENRA user and genuine patient story.*

 Your results may vary.

-‡First 3 doses given on day 1, week 4, and week 8.
+#The first 3 doses are given on day 1, week 4, and week 8.

-Do not receive FASENRA if you are allergic to benralizumab or any of the ingredients in FASENRA.
+Do not use FASENRA if you are allergic to benralizumab or any of the ingredients in FASENRA.

 Do not stop taking your other asthma medicines unless instructed to do so by your healthcare provider.

 The most common side effects of FASENRA include: headache and sore throat.
 These are not all the possible side effects of FASENRA.

 FASENRA is a prescription medicine used with other asthma medicines for the maintenance treatment of asthma in people 12 years and older whose asthma is not controlled with their current asthma medicines.
 FASENRA helps prevent severe asthma attacks (exacerbations) and may improve your breathing.
 Medicines such as FASENRA reduce blood eosinophils.
 Eosinophils are a type of white blood cell that may contribute to your asthma.

 FASENRA is not used to treat other problems caused by eosinophils and is not used to treat sudden breathing problems.
 Tell your healthcare provider if your asthma does not get better or if it gets worse after you start treatment with FASENRA.